Bloomberg basics

 - The Bloomberg Market Concepts (BMC), an e-learning certification course which provides a visual introduction to financial markets.

 Bloomberg terminals should be booked in advance.
-Please see our booking page for further details where you will also find our Bloomberg basics guide document.
+Please see our booking page for further details where you will also find our Bloomberg basics guide.

 Want to know more?
-Contact the SOM Library team for a demonstration.
+Contact Library staff for a demonstration.

 Categories & Tags: